cablehead/txt-sh/README.md

 # txt-sh

-`txt-sh` is a Rust-based command-line utility that reads input from the standard input (stdin) and searches for any occurrences of the pattern `$()`.
-Inside the parentheses, it expects a shell command.
-For each occurrence of the pattern, the Rust binary executes the shell command inside the parentheses using the "sh" shell.
-It then replaces the pattern with the output of the executed command and prints the final output to the standard output (stdout).

-This utility is primarily useful for text processing and templating.
-You can use it to process text files or templates containing shell commands, replacing them with their respective outputs.
-This can be helpful for generating configuration files, reports, or other text-based documents that require dynamic content based on the output of shell commands.
+`txt-sh` is a nifty command-line tool made with Rust that looks for `$()` patterns in standard input, runs the shell command inside, and swaps the pattern with the command's output.
+It's handy for text processing and templating, letting you create dynamic content in text files using shell command outputs.

 ## Usage